APPLITICS/lifematrix-deck-automation/README.md

 * Ensure average values (e.g., `Avg. = 7.9`) in the green box don’t overlap chart elements.
 The print should look nice at all times.
 * Pie charts must remain readable even for small segments - edge cases
 * Other use cases to be discovered during developments

 ---

-## 🚧 Next Steps

-Once we agree on everything described above, here’s how we move forward:
-0. Finalize and complete this documentation based on our discussion.
-1. Develop the **data preprocessing pipeline**, defining the `run_data_preproc()` function, starting from the expected pre-calculated structure (resulting in one table per graph type).
-2. Define and test the `instructions` list structure, with real examples for each graph type.
-3. Build the core slide generation pipeline and make sure it's tested and works end-to-end.
-4. Implement the key slide functions:

-   * `generate_density_slide()`
-   * `generate_bar_slide()`
-   * And other types (to be added progressively).
-5. Set up GitHub Issues with clear tasks for each function/component.
-6. Confirm integration with PPT templates (e.g., base slide, green boxes, intro slides).
-7. Implement and test the mechanism to update **a single targeted slide** without regenerating the full deck.
-8. Deliver a first version with fully working examples from the actual presentation.

-Let’s finalize this structure before diving into code.

----